-The versatile functionalities offered by the platforms, if not properly designed/implemented, can result in serious security issues.
-In 2021, researchers at FireEye disclosed a critical vulnerability in the device onboarding process of the Kalay cloud platform [12], allowing a remote attacker to collect the login credentials and execute commands on millions of IoT devices managed by the platform.
-IoT connectivity services can also be abused to compromise IoT devices, and to commit financial frauds and criminal activities (see e.g., [19, 58, 59]).
+In 2021, researchers at FireEye disclosed a critical vulnerability in the device onboarding process of the Kalay cloud platform [3], allowing a remote attacker to collect the login credentials and execute commands on millions of IoT devices managed by the platform.
+Beyond WiFi/LAN, IoT devices are increasingly being internet-connected via cellular networks.
+Cellular IoT SIM sellers provide connectivity management platforms [4], to facilitate their customers to easily and efficiently manage all of their IoT SIM cards (e.g., remotely activate/deactivate SIM cards).
+IoT connectivity services can also be abused to compromise IoT devices, and to commit financial frauds and criminal activities (see e.g., [5]-[7]).